jeffjose/audtag/README.md

 - Series are detected from filenames
 - Consistent metadata across all parts
 - Preserves track numbering for proper playback order
+- Cover images are automatically included in move/copy operations
+- Metadata extracted from directory structure for cover images

 ## Configuration